George H. Olmsted: Early life

 During his four-year attendance at West Point, Olmsted was President of his class for three years.
 He graduated on June 22, 1922, holding the position of First Captain of the Corps of Cadets, ranking second in his class academically.
-He also served as Chairman of the Student Honor Committee and Assistant Business Manager of the Howitzer, the annual yearbook.
+He also served as Chairman of the Student Honor Committee and as Assistant Business Manager of the yearbook, Howitzer.
 In athletics, General Olmsted was the featherweight boxing champion of the academy and won his varsity "A" as manager and second-string quarterback of the 1922 Army football team.

 Civilian interlude

 After graduation, Olmsted served in the active army until October 1923 when he returned to civilian life in Des Moines to enter business with his father who was running a small insurance agency.

 By the beginning of 1924, they had expanded the agency into a general line fire and casualty agency named Olmsted & Olmsted.
 In September 1924, he married Virginia Camp, his high school sweetheart and left his father to start his own firm, Olmsted Inc. Agency.
 By 1928, his business had grown sufficiently to enable him to make his first purchase of another company, Travelers Mutual Casualty Company of Des Moines.

 Attracting a great following among the younger businessmen of Des Moines, George Olmsted was elected President of the Junior Chamber of Commerce of Des Moines in 1927 and in 1929 was elected President of the National Junior Chamber of Commerce.
 A notable accomplishment during his tenure was the establishment of the "Outstanding Young Man of the Year" award.
 He attracted the attention of prominent persons at the national level of the Republican Party and was invited to meet with President Herbert Hoover at the White House.
 The President asked him to direct the activities of the Young Republican Division of the party in the upcoming general election of 1932 which he did.
 After the election, he continued to direct the Division until it evolved into the Young Republican National Committee which elected him its first President.
 He later served as the head of the Young Republican National Federation.

 Despite struggling through the depression years, Travelers Mutual became one of the first companies to offer insurance and premium financing to the fledgling long haul trucking industry.
 Operations were expanded into Nebraska, Kansas, Missouri, and Illinois.
 In 1938, George Olmsted purchased the United Automobile Insurance Company of Grand Rapids, Michigan, and the Hawkeye Casualty Company of Cedar Rapids, Iowa.
 This was followed in 1940 by the purchase of the Illinois Casualty Company of Springfield, Illinois.
 Operating headquarters for all of these companies were consolidated in Des Moines, and a management team was established that would carry the companies through the hard years to come.